-The interest charges of £3.015M relate to the notional interest calculated in respect of the PFI contracts of £2.752M and a finance charge of £263K in relation to accounting for pensions.
-At the 31st July 2023 there were fourteen years remaining on the PFI contracts and a total liability of £32.363M.
+The interest charges of £2.682M relate to the notional interest calculated in respect of the PFI contracts of £2.680M and a finance interest charge of £2K in relation to accounting for pensions.
+At the 31 July 2024 there were thirteen years remaining on the PFI contracts and a total liability of £29.448M.

-Buildings were subject to an indices based valuation as at 31st July 2023 provided by Land and Property Services.
-The £13.447M movement on revaluation comprised annual revaluation of buildings and land.
-Fairview Campus was sold in March 2023 for £1.705M with a net profit on sale of £815k.
+Buildings were subject to an indices based valuation as at 31st July 2024 provided by Land and Property Services.
+The £3.966M movement on revaluation comprised annual revaluation of buildings and land.